 “Among other things, children like Alexis often need extensive dental work and speech therapy.
-In addition, a geneticist is needed to rule out any other developmental problems,” explains Mislen Bauer, MD, Medical Director of the Craniofacial Center and pediatrician and geneticist on staff at Miami Children’s Hospital.
+In addition, a geneticist is needed to rule out any other developmental problems,” explains Mislen Bauer, MD, Medical Director of the Craniofacial Center and pediatrician and geneticist on staff at Nicklaus Children's Hospital, formerly Miami Children's Hospital.

 “In the past, families had to travel across town to visit various specialists, so we created the Craniofacial Center to provide multidisciplinary care in one place.”